 I am tired of people telling me that being quiet is a bad thing.
 I think this is a subject we introverts can commiserate on, as it happens so much more than it should, and it can leave us feeling worthless.
 It happened to me recently at work, and it came from one of my coworkers this time.

 I’m a server at a chain restaurant that essentially serves sit-down fast food.
 It’s a job I’ve been coming back to on my breaks from school where I’m a full-time student.
 When I work jobs like this one, it reminds me of why I’m going to school in the first place: to one day (hopefully) find a career that allows me to be more of who I truly am.
 My serving job plays on some of my weakest skills: the ability to work in a fast-paced environment, to interact with strangers, and to deal with the likelihood that people will find fault in something I’ve done and tell me about it.
 I’m an INFJ personality type as well as a highly sensitive person (HSP), and the kinds of situations I’m put in don’t usually play to my strengths.
+(What’s your personality type?
+We recommend this free personality test.)
 I’m a people-pleaser, an overthinker, and often a perfectionist.
 None of these qualities are very compatible with the life of a waitress.
 But higher education is expensive, so here I am.

 As a result, I’m often quiet.
 My mind is constantly racing, and in a food service job, there is always a lot going on — often too much for my mind and body to handle.
 So I revert to my introverted self, a defense mechanism against the many affronts to my sensitive senses.
 My coworkers have noticed.
 They ask me if I’m like this outside of work or what I’m like at parties (which I usually don’t attend).